Snowflake Tutorial

 Snowflake Query Optimization

-Optimizing queries is technically crucial in Snowflake to maximise the performance, run queries faster, and reduce costs.
+Optimizing queries is technically crucial in Snowflake to maximize performance, run queries faster, and reduce costs.

-The following best practices will help you in optimizing query performance.
+The following best practices will help you optimize query performance.

 • Selecting Fewer Columns: Snowflake stores data in micro partitions in a columnar file format.
 This setup reduces the amount of data read from storage.
 By reducing the number of columns, you can reduce the data read.